guildai/guild.ai/pages/start/guildfile.md

 name to infer the main module.
 Later you control the module that Guild runs.

 Guild imports the flag `x` and its default value 0.1 from `train.py`.
-Later you control the flags that are imported and how they are applied to a script.

 View available runs: